request an appointment online.

 - Chest and dental X-rays

-Fiberoptic endoscopic examination of swallowing (FEES): A small, flexible endoscope is inserted through the nose, allowing the doctor or speech pathologist to examine swallowing.
+- Fiberoptic endoscopic examination of swallowing (FEES): FEES relies on a small, flexible endoscope that is inserted through the nose.
+It allows the doctor or speech pathologist to examine swallowing.

 Throat Cancer Staging